Skip to main content

 Customize Widget Styles

-By customizing the appearance of a Qrvey widgets in your application, you can provide a more native presentation within your product.
+By customizing the appearance of a Qrvey widget in your application, you can provide a more native presentation within your product.

-Well-designed dataset transformations prevent fragmented insights and keep dashboards truthful.
-By applying the following techniques to ensure that your charts reflect reality, not accidental string differences.
+Well-designed dataset transformations prevent fragmented insights and keep the data clean in your dashboards.
+By applying the following techniques, you can ensure that your charts reflect reality, not accidental string differences.

 Data Engineer